 October is National Pizza Month!
 But every month is pizza month here at the Circle B Kitchen, and we’ll find any excuse to make it.
-We LOVE pizza, and although I’ve been making it for about 30 years now, it seems I’m always tweaking this and fiddling with that.
+I’ve been making pizza for about 30 years now, but it's still a work in progress.
+It seems I’m always tweaking this and fiddling with that.

-When we were designing and building our place here, one of the things I REALLY wanted was a pizza oven, so our architect (who also happens to be The Husband) designed it into the garden area right off the kitchen door.
+When we were designing and building our place here, one of the things that was on the top of my wish list was a pizza oven, so our architect (who also happens to also be The Husband) designed it into the garden area right off the kitchen door.
 Then he went and built the whole thing with his own two hands, and a more beautiful pizza oven would be hard to find.
-It works perfectly and I absolutely love what it does for pizza.

 Of course, it took me some time to get the hang of starting the fires and keeping them going,

-Personally, I like to keep pizza simple.
-I really like the pizza crust to be the star and the toppings to be lovely adornments that complement but don’t detract.
+Personally, I like to keep it simple.
+I prefer to make the crust the star and the toppings to be lovely adornments that complement but don’t detract.

 The sauce should be light with a hint of tomato sweetness and the cheese should be, well, kinda melty.

-I could go on for about 40 pages about pizza dough, but at the risk of leading you into mind-numbing boredom, I’m going to try and keep this short.
-Yeah, right.
+I could go on for about 40 pages about pizza dough, but at the risk of leading you into mind-numbing boredom, I will be brief.

 1. I prefer making my dough with bread flour.
 I’ve tried all-purpose flour and 00 Italian flour, but only the bread flour seems to give the dough the heft and lightly chewy texture we like.